dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

   * Sets trim timeout in microseconds for APFS filesystems on SSDs, only applicable for macOS 10.14 and newer with problematic SSDs.
 * **XhciPortLimit**: YES
   * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
 Please create a [USB map](https://dortania.github.io/OpenCore-Post-Install/usb/) when possible.
+  * With macOS 11.3+, [XhciPortLimit will result in a boot loop.](https://github.com/dortania/bugtracker/issues/162) We recommend users either install macOS 11.2.2 or older or disable this quirk.

 The reason being is that UsbInjectAll reimplements builtin macOS functionality without proper current tuning.
 It is much cleaner to just describe your ports in a single plist-only kext, which will not waste runtime memory and such